mesadhan/google-drive-app/README.md

 > Optional, Now, In the Credentials page.
 Authorization on Android uses the `SHA1` fingerprint and `package name` to `identify your app`, so you `don’t have to download` any `JSON file or copy any API key` or secret to our project.

 It about lots man, Don't worry!
-Now, are in the fun part :p
+Now, are in the fun part 😎.

 # Let's Back to - Android Studio